Snow Stories for Snowy Days

 The Snow Walker by Margaret K. and Charles M. Wetterer

 Kids can get a glimpse of history while immersed in a thrilling adventure set in the late 19th century.
-Based on the real-life Blizzard of 1888, this book tells the story of a young boy and his father who venture out into the snow-covered streets of the Bronx to help their neighbors during an epic snowstorm.
+Based on the real-life Blizzard of 1888, this book tells one of the best snow stories.
+It’s one of a young boy and his father who venture out into the snow-covered streets of the Bronx to help their neighbors during an epic snowstorm.

 Mr. Popper’s Penguins by Richard and Florence Atwater